 American Dreamz had Dennis Quaid as a barely functional Texan president whose dad had been president, who "decided" to run because people told him to, etc. With Marcia Gay Harden as his beatifically gentle, tolerant wife and Willem Dafoe as his scheming bald puppetmaster.

 The 1998 American version of Godzilla had the New York City mayor as a Roger Ebert lookalike.
 Used as a Take That by the end of the film when his aide (an Expy of Siskel) gives his job performance a thumbs down.
 This was because Siskel and Ebert had criticized Emerich's earlier productions.
+Ebert was offended not by the portrayal, but that if Emerich hated them so much he didn't have the ballsto let Godzilla eat them.

 Played with in Club Dread: While Coconut Pete is an obvious parody of Jimmy Buffett, complete with singing a song called "Pina Coladaburg", Jimmy Buffett does get mentioned in the movie... and is Pete's Berserk Button, since he feels Buffett ripped off his act.

-Vince and Lanny in Where the Truth Lies are obviously (very) fictionalized versions of Dean Martin and Jerry Lewis.
+Vince and Lanny in Where The Truth Lies are obviously (very) fictionalized versions of Dean Martin and Jerry Lewis.

 In My Favorite Year, Peter O'Toole plays washed-up film idol Alan Swann, who is not in any way related to Errol Flynn.
 He is appearing on the live variety show of King Kaiser, who is totally not Sid Caesar.
 And Kaiser is being stalked by the goons of a crooked labor leader who is certainly anyone but Jimmy Hoffa.